 When you learn guitar, you sometimes hit a brick wall.
 You get sick of working on the same things, and find it harder and harder to get inspired.

-Here are three classic alternate guitar tunings that you need to try.
+Here are three classic Iconic alternate tunings that you need to try.
 So fire up your tuning app or online guitar tuner and get inspired to play again with these awesome tuning variations.

 Drop D Tuning